ome/bio-formats-documentation/sphinx/developers/generating-test-images.rst

     - * sleepInitFile
       * number of milliseconds to sleep for when initFile is called
       * 0
+    - * labelPlanes
+      * add human-readable labels to the individual planes
+      * false

 ..
 [1] Default value set to 1 if any of the ``screens``, ``plates``,
        ``plateAcqs``, ``plateRows``, ``plateCols`` or ``fields`` values is set